vsrinivas/fuchsia/docs/contribute/testing/coverage.md

 - Performance and reliability improvements to the coverage runtime.
 - Kernel support for source code coverage from ZBI tests.
 - Custom coverage dashboards and alerts: build a dashboard for your team.
+- Local workflow: run tests locally, produce a coverage report locally.
+- IDE integration: see a coverage layer inside VS Code.

 Upcoming work:

 - Out-of-tree support: coverage outside of Fuchsia CI/CQ.

-Future work:

-- Local workflow: run tests locally, produce a coverage report locally.
-- IDE integration: see a coverage layer inside VS Code.

 ## Further reading